 An actuarial valuation report must be filed with the regulators at least once every three years.
-The most recent actuarial valuation filed with the Canada Revenue Agency (the "CRA") and FSRA was effective January 1, 2018 and reflected changes to the Ontario Pension Benefits Act (the "PBA") and regulations impacting the funding of the pension plan.
-The new funding framework changed minimum funding requirements from both a going-concern and solvency perspective, putting the emphasis on the going-concern position of the pension plan and the PfAD.
+The most recent actuarial valuation filed with the Canada Revenue Agency (the "CRA") and FSRA was effective January 1, 2020.

-The January 1, 2018 funding valuation of the plan showed a going-concern surplus before PfAD of \$274 million (or a ratio of 114%) and after PfAD of \$131 million (or a ratio of 106%).
-The funding valuation also indicated a solvency deficit of \$56 million (or a ratio of 98%), excluding the value of future indexation.
-In accordance with the funding regulations, a going concern deficit must be funded over ten years, and a solvency deficit must only be funded over five years, to bring the solvency back to 85%.
-Accordingly, no annual special payments are required form the University following the filing of the January 1, 2018 funding valuation.
+The January 1, 2020 funding valuation of the plan showed a going concern surplus before PfAD of \$345 million (or a ratio of 116%) and after PfAD of \$43 million (or a ratio of 102%).
+The funding valuation also indicated a solvency deficit of \$111 million (or a ratio of 96%), excluding the value of future indexation.
+In accordance with the funding regulations, a going concern deficit must be funded over ten years and a solvency deficit must only be funded over five years to bring the solvency back to 85%.
+Accordingly, no annual special payments are required from the University following the filing of the January 1, 2020 funding valuation.

 The solvency basis excludes the value of future indexation, which is for funding purposes only and does not change the obligations of the pension plan in an actual wind-up situation.
-The wind-up deficit, or the solvency deficit including the value of future indexation, was \$1,417 million (or a ratio of 62%) as of January 1, 2018.
+The wind-up deficit, or the solvency deficit including the value of future indexation, was \$1,534 million (or a ratio of 63%) as of January 1, 2020.

-The next required filing date is as of January 1, 2021 at the latest.
+The next required filing date is as of January 1, 2023 at the latest.
 To monitor the financial position of the pension plan on a regular basis, an actuarial valuation update is prepared annually.